 What are the Best Landlord Insurance Companies?

-This is a loaded question, as some landlords may prefer to work with a smaller insurance company while others may prefer larger ones.
-Before you shop around, think about what you’re looking for.
+This is a loaded question, as some landlords prefer to work with a smaller insurance company while others prefer larger ones.
+So before you shop around, think about what you’re looking for.

 - Liberty Mutual Insurance